Information Commons Technology

 - 2 Hewlett-Packard "design" stations that allow 60-minute sessions.
 Find the full list of software offered on the PC design stations.

 Info Commons computer workstations are dedicated to working, learning and research.
 You can use these computers to access productivity and design software, job and career websites, email, BPL databases, and news and information sites.
-The following sites and services have been blocked: streaming video, social networks, chat, online games, and adult sites.
+The following sites and services have been blocked: streaming video, some social networks, chat, online games, and adult sites.

 You must have a BPL library card or purchase a one-day guest card in order to use a computer.

 The scanner is free to use and outputs to a choice of PDF, JPG, PNG, RTF, or MP3 (text to audio) files.
+The scanner bed measures roughly 12" x 17".

 Certain file types are playable or viewable on the flatscreens (although not on the SMART Board in Room 4) directly from USB flash drives: .mp3, .jpg, .avi, .mkv, .asf, .wmv, .mp4, .3gp, .vro, .mpg, .mpeg, .ts, .tp, .trp, .m2ts, .mts, .webm, .divx.